fejikso/Lean3DInterpolator/README.md

 ## Description
 LeanVolumeInterpolator is a Python class designed for efficient trilinear interpolation of 3D volumetric data.
 It is an alternative to scipy.interpolate.RegularGridInterpolator, which does not work well large datasets stored as numpy memmaps, sparse 3D volumes, and compressed HDF5 datasets.

+I needed to perform arbitrary two-dimensional slices on a 3D volume and I needed something efficient.

 ### Background and Motivation
 The development of LeanVolumeInterpolator was inspired by limitations encountered with `scipy.interpolate.RegularGridInterpolator` in handling certain 3D data structures.
 Specifically, I found the following problems: